The Bear season 4: Reception

+Critical response

 On Rotten Tomatoes, 85% of 85 critics gave the fourth season a positive review.
 The website's critics consensus reads, "After simmering for too long, The Bears fourth season finally turns the heat back up with a renewed sense of urgency, serving a rich meal despite tiresome wait times between courses."
 Metacritic assigned it a weighted average score of 72 out of 100 based on 40 reviews.
 It is the lowest-rated season of the series on either site.

 Allison Herman of Variety called the season a "marked improvement" over the third, but added that "'better' isn't quite the same as 'enough to make the payoff worth the slog'."
 She praised the season's renewed focus on supporting characters neglected in the previous season, but wrote, "Season 4 can feel less like a cohesive statement in its own right than a sort of do-over, circling back to fill in gaps and pick up pieces that should've been addressed by now."
 Judy Berman of Time, meanwhile, found the season "just as inert" as the third, calling it "formless" and criticizing its emphasis on "quiet solo scenes" and "earnest two-handers" that feel "remarkably similar to one another".
 She lamented the series' overall shift from "humor and wonder and angst" to "relentless solemnity" in the third and fourth seasons.
 Commenting on the season finale, Berman called Ayo Edebiri's "understated performance" as Sydney "a highlight of The Bears fourth season."
 Liam Matthews of TheWrap praised season 4's performances and named the fourth and seventh episodes as standouts, but similarly criticized the story as shapeless and lacking in payoff, writing, "its overemphasis on character and vibe at the expense of narrative momentum leaves it repetitive and flabby."
 Richard Lawson of Vanity Fair praised the season's few moments of "effective growth" but also criticized its repetitive storyline and lack of character development, adding that the show's "stillness"..."makes for fatally inert television".
 Angie Hahn of The Hollywood Reporter described the season as "muted" and felt the show "retreat[ing] into familiar territory", writing that the season "has the feel of a show burnt out from the effort of trying to outdo itself."